-Did you know that a whopping 57 million people in the US alone are listening to podcast every month.
-Pretty amazing right?
-Well to put that number into context, it’s over 21% of the entire US population.
+Did you know that a whopping 57 million people in the US alone are listening to a podcast every month?
+Pretty amazing right!
+Well, to put that number into context it’s over 21% of the entire US population.
 It’s also around about the same number of people that use Twitter on a daily basis.

 1 in 4 Americans aged between 12 – 55 tune into an average of 3 podcasts per week.
 That’s a staggering number of listeners!
 There’s never really been a better time to start your own podcast and tap into this market.

 There’s also plenty of ways to access podcasts over on places like iTunes, SoundCloud, Spotify, and Mixcloud.
 It’s easy to upload and manage your shows, all from you own home.

 Should I Record at Home or Outside?

 In an ideal world, you should do a bit of both.
 Home studios are ready to use from the get go with better equipment and usually fewer distractions.
 On the other hand, recording outside gives you the freedom to do on the street interviews, capture ambience in the countryside, and just about anything else.